AguaClara/Textbook/Sedimentation/Sed_Design.rst

 Exit Weir and Effluent Channel
 ----------------------------------------

 The submerged effluent manifold transports water from the sedimentation tank to a channel that runs perpendicular to the sedimentation bays.
 The channel collects water from all of the sedimentation bays.
 Water leaves this channel by flowing over a small wall, called the **exit weir**.
 The sedimentation tank exit weir controls water levels all the way upstream to the previous free-fall, which was the LFOM.
 So, the height of the exit weir is critical to ensuring appropriate water levels in the flocculator and sedimentation tank.
 In construction, great care is taken to ensure that this weir is at the right elevation and is level.
 After the water flows over the exit weir, it is collected in the **effluent channel**.
-The effluent channel has pipes embedded in the bottom of it which lead the settled water to the filter inlet box. [[ This following explanation isn't correct.
-It isn't possible for water to cross the wall between inlet and outlet channels Like the sedimentation tank influent channel, the effluent channel is located directly next to the drain channel.
-This allows the operator to remove poorly settled water from the treatment train.
-If an operator observes poor sedimentation, they can plug the entrance hole to the filter box, allowing the effluent channel to fill with water.
-Once water reaches the height of the wall separating it from the drain channel, the water will pour over from the influent channel into the drain channel.
-Poorly settled water can be drained from the inlet channel to the filters. see https://cad.onshape.com/documents/5a7585ae3248902548b02541/w/349594d2eb30a283f019807e/e/add8912cf760c28f462bd04f.]]
+The effluent channel has pipes embedded in the bottom of it which lead the settled water to the filter inlet box.

 .. _figure_channel_labeled: